 If an employee is infected with COVID-19, the employer must recommend the employee to stay at home, and either call their general practitioner (if symptoms are mild) or emergency services (if and when symptoms worsen).
 In addition, the employer should notify the occupational physician and follow their instructions regarding the disinfection of the premises and follow-up with the infected employee.

 There is currently no specific requirement for employers to inform staff representatives (such as works councils) if an employee becomes infected.
-However, it is still recommended to do so, especially if employees are physically working on the premises – with a greater risk to the health and safety of other employees.
+However, it may be recommended to do so, depending on the number of infected employees (e.g. in case of a recognised cluster) especially if employees are physically working on the premises – with a greater risk to the health and safety of other employees.
 When disclosing such information to anyone other than the authorities, employers must be very careful to balance the privacy of the individual with the public interest in avoiding the spread of the virus – keeping in mind that this kind of information tends to circulate on its own, and that it is best to address the issue to reassure all the stakeholders than to avoid the subject altogether.

 In addition, the current sanitary recommendations are to ventilate the premises, evacuate and, after a three hour delay, undergo a full cleaning and disinfection of the premises.

-Infected employees are indemnified under regular sick leave (details of which will depend on any applicable collective bargaining agreement).
+Infected employees are indemnified under regular sick leave without any waiting period (details of which will depend on any applicable collective bargaining agreement).

 Potentially Infected Employees or “at risk” employees

-Where an employee has come into contact with an infected colleague, they should, as far as practicable, be released from work or work from home, withinstructions to take their temperature twice a day for 14 days, to check for symptoms and, if in doubt, to call their general practitioner or the toll-free number “15”.
+Where an employee has come into contact with an infected colleague, they should, as far as practicable, be released from work or work from home, with instructions to undergo a PCR or antigenic test, take their temperature twice a day for 7 days, to check for symptoms and, if in doubt, to call their general practitioner or the toll-free number “15”.
 Confidentiality should be observed as far as possible.

 In general, if there is a reason to believe that an employee poses a risk to the health of other employees, the employer may unilaterally ask them to work from home (if it has not already been done) or, where this is not possible, exempt the worker and deny them access to the premises.
 However, the employee retains their right to remuneration during this exemption period.